February 13, 2026

 Genesys Cloud CX is an enterprise-grade platform.
 Their Designer tool lets you create IVR call flows with a visual interface—dragging and dropping elements rather than writing code.
 Pricing starts around $75/user/month.

-NICE CXone and Five9 offer similar enterprise contact center solutions with built-in IVR builders, workforce management, and analytics.
+NICE CXone and Five9 offer similar enterprise contact center DTMF solutions with built-in IVR builders, workforce management, and analytics.

 The general pattern: you define a call flow (what happens when someone calls), record or generate audio prompts, specify which DTMF inputs map to which actions, and connect it all to your phone numbers.
 Most platforms charge per user or per minute, which can add up quickly for small businesses.